 Our theoretical roots can be found in aspects of phenomenology, somatics and new materialism within philosophy; in questions referred to radical imagination in politics and feminist studies; in psychology through its cognitive branch; and in some considerations from ethology and anthropology.
 Our latest research is framed more precisely in animal studies, queer ecologies and post-humanist thought, always in relation to somatic-based architecture.

 Our practical foundations are linked to the Feldenkrais method of somatic education, which allow us to consider deeply physiology, anatomy, inter-species aspects and environment.

-Bodies bring us to projects and experiences with strong ecological, socio-political, affective and atmospheric considerations and we put them together with other approaches through networks in which we are included like the “International Ambiances Network” (France) and the “Centre for Sensory Studies”(Canada).
-Our own community is also coordinated by this platform.
+Bodies bring us to projects and experiences with strong ecological, affective, socio-political or atmospheric considerations and we put them together with our community coordinated by this platform.

 Even though pedagogy, development of projects and research are strongly attached and in practice they share methodologies, in order to proceed to visualize our contents, we expose here three branches: